If setting a boundary sends your nervous system into a spiral, you are not alone.

 What Begins to Change

-I offer virtual boundary therapy for women across Michigan, including Grand Haven, Traverse City, Grand Rapids, Detroit, Ann Arbor, Lansing, and surrounding communities.
+I offer online boundary therapy for adults across Michigan, including Grand Haven, Traverse City, Grand Rapids, Detroit, Ann Arbor, Lansing, and surrounding communities.

 If guilt, people pleasing, or fear of conflict has made boundaries feel overwhelming, therapy can help you begin approaching them with more steadiness and confidence.